The 10 Best pH Testers

 video play icon

 This wiki has been updated 39 times since it was first published in July of 2015.
 For horticulturalists, pool owners and home brewers, knowing the pH levels of your water is vital to getting the results you're looking for.
 These testers offer a vast range of applications, and some even double as digital thermometers or electrical conductivity gauges.
 Our selection of meters includes something for most possible uses, at a range of prices to suit home users and professionals.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Apera Instruments PC60-Z